Chris Dean (rugby union)

-Chris Dean (born 15 March 1994) is a Scottish rugby union player who plays for Edinburgh Rugby in the United Rugby Championship.
+Chris Dean (born 15 March 1994) is a retired Scottish rugby union player who formerly played for Edinburgh Rugby in the United Rugby Championship.

 Background

 Dean lifted the Brewin Dolphin Scottish Schools' Cup for Edinburgh Academy in three consecutive seasons: in 2009 (under-15) and as under-18 captain in 2010 and 2011.

 He has represented Scotland at every age-grade, and skippered Scotland under-17 through the Wellington Festival in 2011, before his development was fast-tracked on a Scotland 7s elite development player contract in May 2012.

 In June 2014, after two years contracted with the 7s, Chris moved on to a first team contract with Edinburgh Rugby, signed as a centre.